 2H - J = 15 3D - H = 52 6J - D = 21

 We can now use 2 x + to give:

 We can now use + 6 x to give:

 35J = 245 J = 7

 We can then use J = 7 in and to give H = 11, and D = 21.
 QED.

 Using the BrainTracker grid below, how many words can you find?
-Each word must contain the central P and no letter can be used twice, however, the letters do not have to be connected.
+Each word must contain the central W and no letter can be used twice, however, the letters do not have to be connected.
 Proper nouns are not allowed, however, plurals are.
-There is at least one nine letter word.
-Excellent: 29 words.
-Good: 22 words.
-Average: 17 words.
+Can you find the nine letter word?